 When your water stops going down due to a clogged drain in your bathroom or kitchen, it can be both annoying and disgusting.
 There are a number of easy fixes, however, and we’ve compiled our favorite tips to unclogging a drain in your Portland-area home:

-- Hydrogen peroxide — This can be quite effective in clearing out clogs, but you must take precautions as hydrogen peroxide can cause serious burns.
+This can be quite effective in clearing out clogs, but you must take precautions as highly concentrations of hydrogen peroxide can cause burns.
 Add 3 cups of the chemical into 3/4 gallon of cold water, stir it with a wooden spoon that you don’t mind discarding later, and pour it down the drain.
 After 20-30 minutes, flush it with boiling water.
 Additional applications may be necessary in some cases.

-- Call on the help of a professional — If the clog is too serious for you to handle, there’s no shame in calling a professional HVAC technician who will have the know-how and tools to clear out the toughest of problems.
+If the clog is too serious for you to handle, there’s no shame in calling a professional drain cleaning technician who will have the know-how and tools to clear out the toughest of problems.

-For more expert tips to unclogging a drain or any other home comfort issues, please contact the professionals at Roth Heating & Cooling.
+For more expert tips to unclogging a drain or any other home comfort issues, please contact the professionals at Roth Heating & Cooling, Plumbing & Electrical.
 We’ve been serving Portland and the surrounding area since 1976.